sueddeutsche/gha-npm-safe-install-from-private-repo/README.md

     NPM_TOKEN: ${{ secrets.NPM_TOKEN }} # NPM token stored in a secret
     registry-url: 'https://registry.npmjs.org' # optioonal defaults to https://registry.npmjs.org
     node-version: '20' #optional: defaults to '20', for options see https://github.com/actions/setup-node#supported-version-syntax
+    npm-version: '11' #optional: if not set the npm version bundled with Node.js is used, otherwise the given version will be installed on top
 ```

 ## Motivation

 Installing packages the intuitive way may hold the inherent risk of exposing the NPM-Token to malicious packages.
 Therefore this actions ensures that precautionairy steps are taken to prevent this from happening while providing the normal ease of use for the developer.

 see https://github.com/actions/setup-node/blob/main/docs/advanced-usage.md#use-private-packages

 ## Design

 Wrapper around `setup-node`default action.